 A study done on African-American women by researchers at Howard University showed that African-American women over 50 were almost 5 times more likely to get breast cancer if they had abortions compared with women who had never received an abortion.
 (4)

-It is also universally recognized by experts in breast cancer that an early first full term pregnancy lowers a woman’s risk of getting breast cancer.
+It is also universally recognized by experts that having a first full-term birth at an early age lowers a woman’s risk of getting breast cancer.
 Another study published in the Lancet found that breast feeding is another way women can lower their risk of breast cancer.
 (5) Women who abort their first pregnancy don’t get the protective effects of a first full-term pregnancy and don’t receive the protective effects of breast feeding.

 Flawed study cited by pro-abortion organizations

 Pro-abortion organizations often like to quote a study done on Danish women in an attempt to prove that abortion has no link to breast cancer.
 (6) This study was flawed in a couple of ways.
 First, it counted thousands of women who had abortions as not having abortions since in Denmark abortion was legalized in 1939, but the study didn’t start recording women who had abortions until 1973 when the abortion records were computerized.
 Second, the Melbye study started counting cases of breast cancer in 1968 even though it didn’t start counting abortions until 1973.
 They were trying to determine if abortion caused breast cancer but were including cases of women who had breast cancer 5 years before they recognized abortions as occurring.
 It is also noteworthy that in the Melbye study the average age of women procuring an abortion was over the age of 25 while in the United States the average age of women getting abortions at the time of the study was closer to 20.

 Women should be told